generalassembly-atx/presentations/README.md

 # WDI Presentations

-Outline for project presentations in WDI
+Outline for project presentations in WDI Austin.

 ## Create a README